btoll/benjamintoll.com/content/post/systemd-nspawn.md

 +++

+> If you're interested in seeing some examples of running a Tor browser container in `systemd-nspawn`, see [`On Running systemd-nspawn Containers`].

 I was recently researching container technology (again), as I seem to do every once in a while.
 I've been using [chroots] for a long time and [have written about them] a bit.
 I love the idea of sandboxes, so I've always been drawn to the concept and use them when needed.

 I've been down this road before, and every time I'm hesitant to use the most well-known player in this domain, Docker.
 Why?
 Well, almost to a person, the one recommending that I use Docker has never heard of chroot or BSD jails.
 This is usually indicative that that person has not done their homework and has just adopted Docker.
 This could be for a multitude of reasons, but none of them are reasonable or smart unless they've also weighed the alternatives, such as ones offered natively by various [Unices].
 That may not be fair, but that's how the cookie crumbles.